stephenquan/GitVersionTest/README.md

 ## How It Works

  - The project uses the `GitVersion.MsBuild` NuGet package.
- - The `.csproj` file includes a custom MSBuild target (`AlternateGetVersion`) to generate version info using `dotnet gitversion`.
+ - The `.csproj` file includes a custom MSBuild target (`GetVersionForVisualStudio`) to generate version info using `dotnet gitversion`.
  - Version metadata is injected into the assembly and accessed at runtime.

 ## Files of Interest

- - `GitVersionTest.csproj` : MSBuild configuration andGitVersion integration.
+ - `GitVersionTest.csproj` : MSBuild configuration and GitVersion integration.
- - `Progam.cs` : Example code showing how to read GitVersion metadata from the assembly at runtime.
+ - `Program.cs` : Example code showing how to read GitVersion metadata from the assembly at runtime.

 ## References